D-Robotics/hobot_clip/clip_encode_text/README.md

 - Shared memory transmission switch, enabled by default (ON), can be turned off during compilation using the -DSHARED_MEM=OFF command.
 - When enabled, compilation and execution depend on the hbm_img_msgs pkg and require the use of tros for compilation.
 - When disabled, compilation and execution do not depend on the hbm_img_msgs pkg, supporting compilation using native ROS and tros.
-- For shared memory communication, only subscription to nv12 format images is currently supported.## Compile on X3/Rdkultra Ubuntu System
+- For shared memory communication, only subscription to nv12 format images is currently supported.## Compile on RDK Ubuntu System

 1. Compilation Environment Verification

-- The X3 Ubuntu system is installed on the board.
+- The Ubuntu system is installed on the board.
 - The current compilation terminal has set up the TogetherROS environment variable: `source PATH/setup.bash`.
 Where PATH is the installation path of TogetherROS.
 - The ROS2 compilation tool colcon is installed.
 If the installed ROS does not include the compilation tool colcon, it needs to be installed manually.
 Installation command for colcon: `pip install -U colcon-common-extensions`.
 - The dnn node package has been compiled.